mredenti/ModernCMake/slides/episodes/library_old.md

 **OBJECT**
   : used to compile the sources in the list given to `add_library()` to object files, but then neither archiving them into a static library nor linking them into a shared object.

-## SHOW OBJECT

-SHOW SAME EXAMPLES WITH OBJECT TYPES TO CLARIFY THE DIFFERENCE WITH OUTPUT AS WELL

 <!--

 CMake accepts other values as valid for the second argument to add_library and we will